Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 - Missed Modules or lost access codes will not be eligible for a certificate or a refund.

-Audience: Adults who wish to increase their skills to support youth such as in the K-12 sector, sports coaches, community centre workers and youth workers.
+Audience: Adults who wish to increase their skills to support young people such as in the 8-12 public school sector, sports coaches, correctional and social justice centres, community centre workers and youth workers.
 This course can also help support your colleagues who are considered Young Workers under OHS Regulations 3.22.

 Cost: $295 per person (+ tax)